switch486/abook/README.md

 - TEST: update last cast device
 - TEST: select media?!
 - TEST: Volume selection
+- TEST: write logs to a file
-- shortcut for the last used configurations?
+- TODO V2 shortcut for the last used configurations?